zkLinkProtocol/zklink-docs/docs/Technology/About-Security.md

 sidebar_position: 6
 ---

-# About Security
+# Security

 ---

-zklink uses a unified off-chain L2 state to record the information transmitted between separate chains.
+zklink uses a unified off-chain L2 state to monitor and record the information transmitted between separate chains and Layer2 networks.

 Inherited from classic ZK-Rollup, all L2 state changes will be uploaded to the corresponding Layer1 network.
 From the perspective of a single chain, zero-knowledge is capable to ensures that all state changes are the result of accurately running the circus.
 However, when it comes to cross-chain transactions, zero-knowledge fails to testify whether cross-chain data (data coming from the other chain) is authentic - even if it might satisfy the constraints of circuit, it is not necessarily TRUE.
 So how does zklink solve this problem of data authenticity?